grafana/kubernetes-diff-logger/readme.md

 # kubernetes-diff-logger

 This simple application is designed to watch Kubernetes objects and log diffs when they occur.
+It is designed to log changes to Kubernetes objects in a clean way for storage and processing in [Loki](https://github.com/grafana/loki/).

 ## example